New Ohio Review Issue 29 (Originally printed Spring 2021)

 I’m also smart, I say. // Yeah?
 Well, you’d still

-______look great on my motorcycle. // This feels
+______look great on my motorcycle.

 like the definition of female // or cartwheel or dog chasing tail.

-_____________________________In the potboil is a cow’s slick tongue—
+In the potboil is a cow’s slick tongue—

-_____________________________rigid and rolling in its fatty dross,
+rigid and rolling in its fatty dross,

-_____________________________each impurity clumped together
+each impurity clumped together

-_____________________________like an inkblot or divination.
+like an inkblot or divination.
 O Oracle!

-_____________________________O Ladle!
+O Ladle!
 Speak to me of the sour

-_____________________________stink in this house.
+stink in this house.
 Help me remember

-_____________________________the soft ears of a calf.
+the soft ears of a calf.

 Read More